-As the leader in property management that Arlington, Texas has to offer, we put together a list of deductions that are not so obvious, and are often overlooked by landlords.
+As the leader in property management in Dallas, Texas, we put together a list of deductions that are not so obvious, and are often overlooked by landlords.
 Taking these deductions could be the difference between you turning a profit on the rental property, and losing money.

 Local Travel Expenses

 Driving by your rental property for an inspection, or to the hardware store to pick up the part you need to fix the leak under the kitchen sink?
 Don’t forget to track the miles driven in your car.
 These can become deductions in one of two ways:

 - Use the exact amount paid (for gas, upkeep and repairs on the vehicle)